-Invalidate stored stroke limits IB, IIB and IC by setting the parameters as shown below.
+Disable stored stroke limits IB, IIB and IC by setting the parameters as shown below.

-#8210 OT INSIDE: 0 (stored stroke limit II valid, IIB invalid)
+#8210 OT INSIDE: 0 (stored stroke limit II enabled, IIB disabled)

-#2061 and #2062 set to same value (stored stroke limits IB and IC invalid)
+#2061 and #2062 are set to same value (stored stroke limits IB and IC disabled)

-23.2.8 Changing the Area for the Stored Stroke Limit I
+26.2.8 Changing the Area for the Stored Stroke Limit I

-The range of the stored stroke limit I can be changed to the value set to R register for each axis.
+The area of the stored stroke limit I can be changed to the value set to R register for each axis.

-When the "Stored stroke limit I change request" signal is ON, the range of stored stroke limit changes.
+When the "Stored stroke limit I change request" signal is ON, the area of stored stroke limit changes.
 Changing the area for the stored stroke limit I is also possible during automatic operation.
-Also, the current settings for the stored stroke limit I can be checked by with the R register values.
+Also, the current settings for the stored stroke limit I can be checked with the R register values.